aycabta/fuchino_signal/README.md

-Yamanoi Signal
+Fuchino Signal
 ==============

-This Is The Alpinism Feed.
+This Is The Mathematical Feed.